 Incentive travel is a growing industry as more and more businesses are realizing the value of recognizing their employees, encouraging work-life balance, and inspiring exemplary performance.
 Employees can look forward to new experiences and teambuilding in the lap of luxury, and executives can appreciate an effective way to incentivize hard work and a grumble-free opportunity to realign company values, vision, and direction.
 With the help of event app for incentive travel, the complexities of such trips can be relieved.

 Throughout the years, we’ve witnessed planner creativity at its peak as our event tech solutions were applied to one mouth-watering incentive trip after another.
 Last year, we decided to take stock of all the best features of our event app and apply them to our own incentive trip to see if we could push the boundaries.
 Our destination: Iceland.
 The productive purpose of the trip was visioning, bonding, and planning for the future (but the hot springs sounded alright too).

 Here are six creative tips we learned from clients using event technology to create a more productive, engaging, and fun experience for everyone.

 1. Establish One Consistent, Up-to-Date Reference: Your Incentive Trip Event App

 Leading up to the trip, we wanted to get everyone excited and motivated, but more than anything, we wanted to make sure everyone was prepared.
-Using an event app as the central hub for all trip-related information and communications gave everyone one simple place to check for anything they might want to know.
+Using an event app for incentive travel as the central hub for all trip-related information and communications gave everyone one simple place to check for anything they might want to know.
 We even allowed staff to share articles and other exciting Icelandic news directly on the meeting app.

 Fun facts, a suggested packing list, and the emergency protocol could all be found in the Info Booth along with some Icelandic landscape highlights.
 Meanwhile, maps of Reykjavik that highlighted restaurants, monuments, and other sites of interest could be found in their own section and linked to relevant outings in the agenda.
 Nobody was getting lost on this trip!